What Is Eyelid Surgery?

-Cosmetic Eyelid Surgery (Blepharoplasty) is a procedure that reduces skin and fat from the upper and lower eyelids.
-Cosmetic Eyelid Surgery can correct drooping upper eyelid skin and remove puffy bags from below the eyes.
+Cosmetic eyelid surgery (also called blepharoplasty or eyelid lift) is a procedure that reduces skin and fat from the upper and lower eyelids for a more youthful, rested, energetic overall appearance to the face.
+Cosmetic eyelid surgery can correct drooping upper eyelid skin and remove puffy bags from below the eyes.
 These features make a person look older and have the potential to interfere with peripheral vision.
-The current state of the art is to reinforce the anatomical structure of the surrounding eye tissue while removing less fat than was historically done in the past.
+The current state-of-the-art is to reinforce the anatomical structure of the surrounding eye tissue while removing less fat than was historically done in the past.

-With the modern Blepharoplasty techniques, fat that was formerly removed during Cosmetic Eyelid Surgery is now repositioned to a more youthful position.
-The goal is to prevent a hollow appearance of the eye over the long term.
-Even though Cosmetic Eyelid Surgery does not reduce fine lines around the eyes, chemical peels and laser treatments are very effective with these, especially in combination with the surgical procedure.
-Cosmetic Eyelid Surgery can be done alone or in conjunction with other facial procedures, such as facelift or brow lift.
+With the modern blepharoplasty techniques, fat that was formerly removed during cosmetic eyelid surgery is now repositioned to a more youthful position.
+The goal is to prevent a hollow appearance of the eye over the long-term.
+Even though cosmetic eyelid surgery does not reduce fine lines around the eyes, chemical peels and laser treatments are very effective for these, especially in combination with the surgical procedure. cosmetic eyelid surgery can be done alone or in conjunction with other facial procedures, such as facelift or brow lift.

 |Procedure||What It Does||Surgery||Recovery||Results|

 Addresses excess skin and droopiness in the eyelids

 Smooths out crow’s feet and wrinkles around the eyes